uc-mestemax/it3038c-scripts/project2/README.md

 Feel free to contact me on Teams if you need help running it!

-#server.js
+# server.js

 This file is also in the works and currently will print the current ETA to the index.html file.
+I will be extending it's functionality in project 3, this project was mainly translating my project1 code into javascript.

-Modify the variables in the same way as with Project2.js, and use `node .\project2\server.js
+Modify the variables in the same way as with Project2.js, and use `node .\it3038c-scripts\project2\server.js`

+Currently the ETA is not being dynamically updated, and the stopID and objectID will be implemented later to give a GUI experience.
+Could also maybe test the idea of watching different stops, but I am opened to suggestions.